 All our families have stories about things that happened during the removal to the reservation and/or events in the early days of the Siletz Reservation.
 It was an unpleasant time for everybody involved, marked by starvation, disease, violence, poverty and depression of spirits.
 It is good for us to know and try to understand what our ancestors went through so that we can be here as healthy Indian people today.
-It’s Terry Tafoya that says something like: “that which we forget – we always are… that which we remember – we can overcome”.
+I think its Terry Tafoya that says something like: “that which we forget – we always are… that which we remember – we can overcome”.

 The end of the wars did not mark the end of life and death struggle for our ancestors.
 Matters were made worse by the government not treating our people equally.
 All of our interior valley people (Rogue, Umpqua and Willamette valleys) were entitled to ratified treaty appropriated food, medicine, clothing, shelter, etc. and whatever that annual amount was, it certainly was not a fair amount of it, but at least it was something.
 Here within the same valley were tribes who were parties to the 1855 Coast Treaty, which was never acted upon by the U.S. Senate.
 The only funding available to the Siletz Agent by which he could provide anything to ease the misery of the coastal people, was the general operating fund (a small appropriation to operate the Siletz Agency).
 The agents were often accused of being too busy lining their pockets with the agency and treaty funds to worry much about the basic needs of the people anyway.